 “Gender Attitudes and American Public Opinion in the Trump Era.”
 2020.
-Forthcoming in Dynamics of American Democracy: Partisan Polarization, Political Competition, and Government Performance.
+In Dynamics of American Democracy: Partisan Polarization, Political Competition, and Government Performance.
 Eric Patashnik and Wendy Schiller (eds.).
 Lawrence, KS: University of Kansas Press.
 With Michael Tesler and Lynn Vavreck.

 “The Great Wide Open: Democrats Remain Divided on Candidates, United in Opposing Trump.”
 2020.
 Report for the Democracy Fund Voter Study Group.
 With Robert Griffin.